norok2/dcmpi/README.rst

 of the Siemens scanners, although it should be easily adaptable to other vendors and eventually even different acquisition modalities.

-It features a Qt-based GUI to manage the extraction locations, tasks and the most used options.
+It features a Graphical User-Interface to manage the most used export options.
 This is also mirrored by a CLI of the same software.

 Additionally, several other command-line tools are provided, which offer a much finer control over the single tasks.